Practical Architecture book review: Keep Going by Austin Kleon

 What we need to do is pay special attention to the ordinary world that we have around us, right now.
 ‘When your job is to see things other people don’t, you have to slow down enough that you can actually look.’
 This is not easy in our current culture of speed and Kleon suggests that ‘slow looking’, drawing and photography provide the opportunity for us to focus.

 “Pay attention to what you pay attention to”.

 Amy Krouse Rosenthal

-So what does it mean for early career architects?
+So what does the book mean for early career architects?

 Well, its entirely possible that you already do some of the things that Kleon mentions.
-You will have been doing creative work all through your education.
-But now things intensify at work.
+You will have been doing creative work throughout your education, but now things intensify at work.
 You have a living to make, as well as designing things, and you have a lot to learn and a career to develop.
 No doubt things are also happening in your personal life too.